longtengz/longtengz.github.io/_posts/2014-01-15-setting-up-jekyll-with-github.markdown

 title: "Setting up Jekyll with GitHub"
 date: 2014-01-15 22:28:50
 categories: website
-tages: Jekyll GitHub git ruby rvm gem
+tags: Jekyll GitHub git ruby rvm gem
 ---

 You can use GitHub to host your personal blog for you, and simply blog with Jekyll.